On torsion in finitely presented groups: Introduction

-We write $\torord(G)$ to denote the orders of torsion elements of a group $G$, and say a set $X \subseteq \mathbb{N}$ is factor-complete if it is closed under taking multiplicative factors (excluding $1$).
-Extending our techniques, and using an idea by Dorais \cite{MO Wilton}, we give the following complete characterisation of sets which can occur as $\torord(G)$ for $G$ a finitely presented group: \\
+We write $\torord(G)$ to denote the orders of non-trivial torsion elements of a group $G$, and say a set $A \subseteq \mathbb{N}$ is \emph{factor-complete} if it is closed under taking multiplicative factors (excluding $1$).
+Applying theorem \ref{tor emb} to an idea by Dorais in the comments to \cite{MO Wilton}, we give the following complete characterisation of sets which can occur as $\torord(G)$ for $G$ a finitely (or recursively) presented group: \\